idesignpbp/public-api-documentation/source/includes/_changelog.md

 A history of changes to the Trinity Apparel API.

+## 2021-04-02

+A lot of changes to [fabrics](#fabric-resources) API.
+Read through the resources and related calls carefully as the data structure has changed for fabrics.
+The most notable change is that in_stock, restock_date, last_stock_edit_date, and availability have been combined under a new attribute called factories as these statuses can be different depending on the factory being ordered from.

+Also, a new ability to see a collection of your favorite fabrics has been added to the [collection](#get-a-specific-collection) API.
+Simply pass `favorites` in place of `:id`.

 ## 2021-02-25

 Added new API for manufacturers to [update fabric inventory](#update-inventory).

 ## 2020-11-11

 Added the ability to [Accept](#accept-cmt-fabric) and [Reject](#reject-cmt-fabric) CMT fabrics.
 This process is almost identical to accepting and rejecting single-length fabrics, but does have a few minor differences that require a different API call.

 ## 2020-11-06

 [Fabric Cut API](#create-fabric-cut) will no longer move a garment to cutting automatically.
 Garment will now require being moved to cutting manually.

 ## 2020-10-15